Percy Chapman: Decline

 In 1933, he scored 834 runs but his average fell to 21.94 and he never again averaged over 23 in any season in which he played regularly.
 Owing to his increasing weight and lack of physical fitness, he found batting much harder.
 As his physique declined, he was unable to produce the same batting feats he had managed previously.
 In the field, although still catching effectively, his inability to chase the ball meant he fielded closer to the batsmen; he also took fewer catches.
 In both 1934 and 1935, he averaged around 22 with the bat and scored under 800 runs.
 In 1935, he scored his final first-class century, against Somerset, having not reached the landmark since 1931.
 Teammates and observers noticed that in the final years of his career, Chapman frequently left the field during matches, and they suspected he was drinking in the pavilion.

 Chapman played infrequently in 1936, and the captaincy was shared between him and two others.
 He was reluctant to bat, to the extent of dropping down the batting order to avoid doing so, and his friends believed that his nerve had gone.
 At the end of the season, he announced that business commitments forced him to give up the captaincy.
 Over the following three seasons, Chapman played for Kent in three more matches: against the New Zealand touring side in 1937 and in two Championship games in 1938.
 He also captained a non-representative England XI in a festival game against the New Zealanders in 1937, batting at number ten in the order and scoring 61.
 His remaining first-class matches were low-profile games against Oxford and Cambridge Universities; he played 13 games in his final three seasons.
-In his last first-class game, in 1939, he captained MCC against Oxford, scoring 12 and 0.
-In all first-class cricket, Chapman scored 16,309 runs in 394 matches at an average of 31.97, and held 356 catches.
+In his last first-class game, in 1939, he captained MCC against Oxford, scoring 12 and 0.Lemmon, p.
+127. In all first-class cricket, Chapman scored 16,309 runs in 394 matches at an average of 31.97, and held 356 catches.
 By the time his career ended, his weight had increased even further, and Lemmon believes that he had become an embarrassment to other cricketers.
 Subsequently, Chapman faded away without much comment.